jman717/promise-appenders/README.md

 Included appenders:

-* promise - a promise
+* promise - a basic promise
 * log4js-tagline - log to file, console, to datadog
 * environment - define what environment you're dealing with (example: test, stage, or production)
-* time-tracker - how long does a loop take to complete
+* time-tracker - Start the timer, stop the timer.
+How long does it take to complete a task, a loop, a process.

 Installation
 ---------